stellaroux/Viz_ADA/index.md

 Graph with occupation : 2015

-Below is integrated a graph of relationships between speakers (people who mentioned) and subjects (people who have been mentioned) with the occupation of each person as a comparison key.
+Below is integrated a directed graph of relationships between speakers (people who mentioned someone) and subjects (people who have been mentioned) with the occupation of each person as a comparison key.
 In other words, a node corresponds to an occupation and a directed edge to the relations between these nodes, i.e., which occupation spoke to which occupation.
 The present entities (nodes and edges) are weighted according to their redundancy in the graph.
 Two nodes are close if the relation between these two nodes is strong, i.e., the weight of the edge is large (also nodes and edges are darker).
 The graph is interactive, feel free to zoom or select nodes!

 Analysis : relashionships ~ 2 paragraph

 ## … and often very gendered ones.
 (Part 2)

-Below is the same graph than before but this time with the occupation and gender of each person as a comparison key.
-Nodes and edges in blue and red concern males and females respectively.
+Below is a directed graph represening the interactions between speakers and subjects but this time the graph is generated with the occupation and gender of each person as a comparison key.
+Nodes and edges in blue and red concern respectively males and females.

 <iframe src="./docs/nt_2015.html"  width=800 height=1200></iframe>

-Compared to the graph with the occupation as a comparison key, some clusters are clearly visible.
+Compared to the graph with the occupation as a comparison key, 2 clusters are clearly visible : the "female cluster" and the "male cluster".
 Both are very connected within themselves, very far apart from each other and highlight several differences between males and females.

 Whether one is a male or a female, occupations are not distributed in the same way, where as an example, sportswomen are not represented, hence a smaller number of nodes.
 Note also that men are more present in some occupations than women, as for example in politics.

 Especially, the female’s cluster could be separated in such a way that females are gathered in the field of art (singers for example) or in the humanities (politicians for example), where these areas are distant from each other.
 As for the relationships between women, they communicated mainly between domains, where the politicians and lawyers do not communicate with people of the artistic field.
 On top of everything else, singers and actors seem to be at the heart of the attention, being the occupations that most women refer to.